ansharai-web/pokemons/README.md

 -- The pokemon detail should have a loading and a error state.<br /> --I am a bad designer so the project could look better.<br /> -- Often  I forget to put ; because habits.<br />
+-- There are some inconsistencies  when used the styled components, some of the components have the styles in the same file and others in a directory called styles.<br />
 ## Available Scripts

 In the project directory, you can run: